za3k/za3k.com/finance/retire_forever.md

 ## Retiring early
 Returning the the topic of the retirement formula, we can see that there are exactly two numbers that affect you.
 How much you save (income minus expenses), and how much you spend (expenses).
 Making a lot of money is good.
 But not spending money is at least as important.
 Imagine you made a lot, say six figures ($100K) but spent $50K per year.
 It would take you 25 years to retire.
 Not bad!
 What if you wanted to retire faster?
 If you spend $25K per year instead, you can retire in 8.3 years.
 If you make $200K instead, you can retire in 8.3 years.
 Both are equally good.
 You can halve your expenses, or double your savings.
 They have the same effect.[^9]

 To me, that's 25-8.3=16.7 years of my life.
 If I make twice as much, I can get 16 extra years to do anything I want, instead of working a job I kind of tolerate.
 If I spend half as much (remember, for my whole life, not just until I retire!)
 I get 16 extra years.
-That's a HUGE deal.
+That's a *huge* chunk of time.
+How much would you pay to live 16 extra years?
 And I get those years now, when I'm healthy and energetic.
 Prime years.
 I would do a lot of things to live 16 extra years however I want.
 Changing my job or spending is just a no-brainer.
 And the reality is that for most people, it's more than 16 years--it's going from retiring at 65, to retiring at 40 or 30.
 25 or 35 years, that's a massive chunk of your life.

-Personally, I have never had a job I liked better than not having a job.
-And I've had some damn good jobs, frankly!
-I don't think I'll suddenly find something better.
-It's me, not the jobs.
-I am the kind of person who just fundamentally, dislikes being told what to do by someone else, for 8 hours a day, 5 days a week.
+Of course, this assumes the value of time when you're at work is next to nothing compared to free time.
+That's actually how I feel.
+I'm the kind of person who just fundamentally, dislikes being told what to do by someone else, for 8 hours a day, 5 days a week.
 Why would I want that?
 I got my own shit I want to do.
+I'ver had a job I liked even close to the weekend afterwards.
+I've taken a month off, and a year off[^9].
+At the end my reaction was always "ugh, I have to work again?".
+I have felt passionately about projects, and felt like they're my life's goal.
+I've been paid to do work.
+But so far, I've just never found any overlap.
+I wanted to retire early exactly so I can spend my life on what I'm passionate about.

 It could be someday I'll change my mind, of course.
 I could go back to work.
 I could decide I don't want to live on $20K into my 50s, or have kids and need to change my plans.
 But there's nothing really irreversible involved.
 You're just saving up some extra money and not spending as much.
 No big deal to have some extra cash if you go back to work, right?

-Anyway, now you've heard why I think it's really important to spend half as much, or save twice as much.
+Now you've heard why I think it's really important to spend half as much, or save twice as much.
+Because it can get you 15 or 25 or 35 years (or 8 hours a day of them!).
 Way more important than you might have thought without the math.

-For most people, finding a job that pays twice as much is hard.
-Spending half as much is also hard.
+For most people, finding a job that pays twice as much is very hard.
+Spending half as much is also very hard.
 Which is easier depends on your situation.

-For most people, I would bet spending half as much is a little easier.
-It's certainly more general--what saves one person money, will save another person money.
-So it's easier to teach.
-Most of the rest of the articles will focus on money-saving tips and how to keep track of your money.
+How to make more money really depends on your field of work, and to some extent where you live.
+On the other hand, people generally save money the same way--everyone has the same basic expenses.
+So I'm going to focus on teaching you how to save money in later articles.
+That doesn't mean it's a better plan.
+It's just the one I can teach.

 [^1]: This is very conservative.
 Since it's founding in 1957, the S&P 500 on average made 7% yearly over inflation.
 [^2]: Which I am 100% in favor of.
 Get cracking on that science.